-Caroline didn’t rootle around the murky corners of my mind with a full blown hypnotism – who knows the tangled horrors she would unleash? – but we did try a deep relaxation session, and I have to admit I was seriously surprised; it was a mega meditation.
-I’ve been going full pelt with work and kids for the last six months, and it really felt like permission to stop, let my body relax into a kind of spineless mush and tell my mind to stop spinning.
+Caroline didn’t rootle around the murky corners of my mind with a full blown hypnotism – who knows the tangled horrors she would unleash!
+But we did try a deep relaxation session, and I have to admit I was seriously surprised; it was a mega meditation.
+I’ve been going full pelt with work and kids for the last six months, and it really felt like permission to stop, let my body relax into a kind of spineless mush and tell my mind to cease spinning.
 I sat in Caroline’s lovely chair, all comfy and inviting, got myself settled, closed my eyes and listened to her voice gently saying lots of positive things.
-No sinister swinging watches or any of that malarkey, lights flicking on and off, or incantations that my purse was weighing me down spiritually and could I please just pass it gently over?
+No sinister swinging watches or any of that lights flickering on and off malarkey (or incantations that my purse was weighing me down spiritually and could I please just pass it gently over?)!

 Hypnotherapy is very different to a massage, where I find my mind still tends to wander towards work, or ponder how long I have left to go before the treatment ends, or try to guess which bit of my body is going to be worked on next.
 It’s a much deeper relaxation for the mind, and for someone like me who finds it hard to stop making lists, or multitasking five things at the same time, it was a relief to still my mind for half an hour.
 It really worked.